rcools/ASCAT_long_read/README.md

 - Next Created a loci_binsize = 1 parameter in ascat.getBAFsAndLogRs() and exposed it to ascat.prepareHTS() as well:
  #' @param loci_binsize Size of the bins to subsample loci, reduces autocorrelation in BAF/LogR for long-read sequencing (optional, default = 1, no binning) and modified the ascat.getBAFsAndLogRs().
 Now you want the alter the local_binsize in ascat.prepareHTS().
 (In my experience runs best at 2000)
 - Further, no GC-correction is needed as long read doesn't use PCR
-- Latsly, in my experience setting the penalty in ascat.aspcf to 200 reduces to noice.
+- Latsly, in my experience setting the penalty in ascat.aspcf to 200 reduces the noice.
 - You want the run it like this:
 - #HTS tumour only long-read